 A qualitative content analysis approach was adopted for the analysis of the interview data.
 As Hsieh and Shannon (2005) put it, this approach ‘focuses on the characteristics of language as communication with attention to the content or contextual meaning of the text’ (1278).
 Our aim in the present study was to describe the dialogic practices taking place in the context of RE teaching, so the interview data were intended to complement our observations of the teacher’s pedagogical choices.
 In other words, we expected that to some extent the interview data would help interpret the observational data.
 To conduct the analysis, we immersed ourselves in the data to allow for new insights to emerge.
 As Hsieh and Shannon (2005) argued, data collected through interviews that involve open-ended and probing questions generate information specific to the participants’ comments, rather than related to a pre-existing theory.

 The interview data were also fully transcribed.
 The analytic focus here was on topics relevant to the research questions, meaning the nature of talk in RE teaching, the role of students and the teacher, and dialogic space in RE teaching.
 In addition, the focus was on comments that could potentially help explain some of the phenomena observed in the video data.
 In order to get a sense of the whole, members of the research team immersed themselves to the data through repeated reading of the transcripts and listening to the audio-recordings.
-Having examined this data, the research team held qualitative discussions on the potential meaning of emerging ideas, as well as the observational data.
+Having examined this data, the research team held qualitative discussions on the potential meaning of emerging ideas, as well as how they could help interpret the observational data.

-.
-Findings
+3. Findings